 The Lust of Satan versus the Lust of the Holy Spirit

 The lust of your spiritual flesh is really the lust (desire) of the devil to rule as God in your life.
 This lust of the devil for our lives is documented in Luke 22:31: “And the Lord said, Simon, Simon, behold, Satan hath desired to have you, that he may sift you as wheat.”
 This Word of our Lord Jesus Christ applies to every living being.
 It is also the devil’s desire to have you and, to work his works of destruction and decay and death in your life.

 Just as the devil lusts (desires) to have us as his own, so also the Holy Spirit lusts (desires) to have us for His own.
 The lust of the devil strives against the lust of the Holy Spirit within us.
 In Gal.
 5:16, 17 the apostle Paul teaches: “This I say then, Walk in the Spirit, and ye shall not fulfil the lust of the flesh.
 For the flesh lusteth against the Spirit, and the Spirit against the flesh: and these are contrary the one to the other: so that ye cannot do the things that ye would.”

 From Gal.
 5:16, 17 we can understand that the lust which the devil instilled in Adam and Eve, and which we inherited, strives against the Holy Spirit to rule in our lives.
 Likewise, the Holy Spirit also strives against the lust of the devil for our lives.
 We can also learn from Gal.
 5:17 that because of the desire of the devil against the desire of the Holy Spirit within us, we cannot always do what we want.

 Gal.
-5:16, 17 also highlights that although our Lord Jesus Christ completely crush the devil, the onus rests with you to choose whom you will desire.
+5:16, 17 also highlights that although our Lord Jesus Christ completely crushed the devil (Heb.
+2:14, 15), the onus rests with you to choose whom you will desire.
 The same prerogative was given to Adam and Eve.